 SHA added new cameras at the Linden Heights and Stewart Manor communities to increase security efforts.
-During the renovations, SHA will add more security cameras in the communities.
+While undergoing renovations at Matthews Court, Garden Street and Gilmore Terrace, additional security cameras will be installed.
+This system has remote access capability and ability to extract and send data to the police department.